 - (i) The Company and Nuinsco Resources Limited ("Nuinsco") have a director in common.
-For the three and nine months ended September 30, 2016, the Company paid \$2,000 per month to Nuinsco for use of office space, equipment, and office costs.
-Effective October 1, 2016, the Company is no longer using the office space, equipment or office costs from Nuinsco.
-These transactions were in the normal course of operations and were measured at the exchange amount of consideration established and agreed to by the related parties. - (ii) Mr. Shawn Day became a director of the Company on August 10, 2017.
-Mr. Day is a director of William Day Holdings Limited.
-The Company entered into a loan agreement with William Day Holdings Limited in 2016, prior to Mr. Day becoming a director of the Company.
-Interest on the loan has been capitalized to the Fenelon Gold property. - (iii) The Company owns 12.7% of Carube Copper (December 31, 2016 15.5%).
-The Company provided office space and office costs to Carube Copper.
-At September 30, 2017, the Company has a balance of \$691 receivable from Carube Copper (December 31, 2016 \$8,852).
-The Company also has a promissory note receivable from Carube Copper with principal and interest owing of \$279,983 (December 31, 2016 \$548,246).
-The Company recorded an impairment recovery of \$557,098 of amounts receivable and promissory note for the nine months ended September 30, 2017 (\$43,196 expense in the nine months ended September 30, 2016) and \$nil for the three months ended September 30, 2017 (\$2016 expense of \$15,170).
+The Company paid \$2,000 per month to Nuinsco for use of office space, equipment, and office costs for nine months in 2016.
+These transactions were in the normal course of operations and measured at the exchange amount of consideration established and agreed to by the related parties. - (ii) The Company owns 12.7% of Carube Copper (December 31, 2016 15.5%).
+The Company also has a promissory note receivable from Carube Copper with principal and interest owing of \$287,633 (December 31, 2016 \$548,246).
+The Company recorded an impairment recovery of \$548,246 in the promissory note and \$8,853 in the receivable during 2017 (2016 an impairment expense of \$62,389).
 These transactions are in the normal course of operations and are measured at the exchange amount of consideration established and agreed to by the related parties.